VaradScript/weather-web/README.md

 Push to Your Fork:

-Submit a Pull Request: Describe your changes and link relevant issues.
+Submit a Pull Request: Describe your changes and link relevant issues.<br>

 ## License